 Sousveillance challenges the systems and technologies of surveillance that are both human and technological.
 Often, customer service workers are positioned as "just following orders" from management, or as acting in the best interests of management.
 Managers of department stores sometimes "demote" themselves by pretending to be sales staff.
 In this role of "clerk," they assert: "You must have permission from the manager to take pictures here," hoping not to be revealed as the very person in that position of responsibility.
 This deferral to authority can continue up a hierarchy where management claims the surveillance cameras were installed by a directive from head office.
 In turn, head offices have claimed that the insurance companies require the cameras.
 This deferral to authority can continue up a hierarchy where management claims the surveillance cameras were installed by a directive from head office.
-It is authority can continue up a hierarchy where management claims the surveillance cameras were installed by a directive from head office.
 It becomes impossible to isolate and identify a specific responsible entity; responsibility defuses into generalized deferrals to the way things are.